Mayor (4-year term) City Council Member Mayor Pro Tem

 Mayor Judy Ritter has been a business owner and resident in the community for over four decades.
-Since Judy was elected to the City Council in 1998 and elected Mayor in November, 2010, and again in 2014, the City of Vista has moved forward with its vision to keep the City financially stable, to invest in the community, and to provide local residents and business owners the many recreational, cultural, and business opportunities available to them.
+Since elected to the City Council in 1998 and elected to Mayor in 2010, and again in 2014, the City of Vista has moved forward with its vision to ensure the City's financial sustainability, to invest in the community, and to provide the community with diverse recreational, cultural, and business opportunities.

 - Over 6,500 pothole repairs annually, 172 miles of sewer lines cleaned every three years, and graffiti removal within 48 hours of notification.
 The Paseo Santa Fe Phase I Improvements were completed in 2016 and Phase II is under construction.
 Vista has the emerging distinction as the micro brewery capital of North County.